-Online Colloquium "Artificial Friday" in the Summer Semester
+Online Colloquium "Artificial Friday" in the Winter Semester

 Artificial intelligence is considered one of the greatest opportunities and challenges facing our society today.
 Research on AI comes from a variety of scientific disciplines, from the natural and technical sciences to the humanities, social sciences, and cultural studies.
 Because language and culture are of great importance in the context of artificial intelligence, artificial intelligence is also a topic of research in the humanities, which we want to address in the "Artificial Friday" colloquium.